 The Raven, Swan, Dove, Pelican, Peacock and Phoenix are among the symbolic birds of alchemy.
 Raven may be interchangeable with Crow, relating to life and death.
-Each bird has specific meaning to various alchemical process and allegories.
+Bird symbolism of alchemy is especially popular in medieval Europe.

 Raven / Crow